Teri Byrne: Career

+Professional Wrestling Career

 Then, she met Kimberly Page and she joined WCW's original Nitro Girls as Fyre on July 14, 1997, and stayed with them until 1999.
-She then opened a website as a model but shut it down after a couple of years.
+She was a guest star on The Dating Game, Dinner and a Movie, Live with Regis and Kathie Lee, performed in Las Vegas on Halloween Havoc and starred in the movie Ready to Rumble with David Arquette, Sean Caan and Oliver Platt.
+She then opened a website as a model, made personal appearances across the country at various independent shows and radio appearances.
 She appeared in a non-nude Nitro Girls pictorial in the September 1998 issue of Penthouse, along with Melissa Bellin, Chae An, and Kimberly Page.
-After the demise of the Nitro Girls in 2000, she was a member of the pop music group Diversity 5 with some other former Nitro Girls.
+WCW ended in 2000, and she was a member of the pop music group Diversity 5 with some other former Nitro Girls.

+Later career

+After her television career, Teri started a new career in higher education as an admissions counselor at the University of Phoenix.
+She was promoted to an admissions manager and then Director of Admissions in Augusta, Georgia.
+The campus achieved high performance for three consecutive years which led to her promotion to the Regional Director of Admissions for the Southeast region with the University of Phoenix.
+Teri relocated from Augusta, Georgia to Charlotte, NC in 2009 to travel as the Regional Director.
+Over the next ten years, Teri earned her MBA and worked as a Regional Director, corporate trainer and Campus President.

 Other media

 In 2001 she was actively involved with the development of a comic book entitled "Stiletto" about a bounty hunter portrayed by Teri.
 The book, published by Gypsy Press Comics, was originally to be titled "Nytro", but Turner Broadcasting would not allow them to use anything associated with their WCW franchise.
 Issue #1 of Stiletto formally debuted at the 2001 Wizard World Chicago convention on August 17, 2001.